 What I do

-Under his leadership Nesta has moved out of the public sector to become a charity (in 2012), launched a range of new initiatives in investment, programmes and research, and has implemented a new strategy involving partnerships with other funders in the UK and internationally.
+Under his leadership Nesta has moved out of the public sector to become a charity (in 2012), grown in size and reach, and launched a range of new initiatives in investment, programmes and research.
+It has implemented a new strategy involving partnerships with other funders in the UK and internationally, and growing new centres and units.

 From 2004-2011 he was the first Chief Executive of the Young Foundation, which became a leading centre for social innovation, combining research, creation of new ventures and practical projects.

-He is a visiting professor at LSE, UCL, Melbourne University and a regular lecturer at the China Executive Leadership Academy.
-He is an adviser to many governments around the world, and has been a board member of the Work Foundation, the Health Innovation Council, Political Quarterly and the Design Council, and chair of Involve.
-He is also currently chair of the Studio Schools Trust and the Social Innovation Exchange.
+He has been a visiting professor at LSE, UCL, Melbourne University and a regular lecturer at the China Executive Leadership Academy.
+He is an adviser to many governments around the world, and has been a board member of the Work Foundation, the Health Innovation Council, Political Quarterly and the Design Council, the first chair of Involve and the Social Innovation Exchange, and co-chair of the London government committee on science, technology and digital under Mayor Boris Johnson.
+He has founded or co-founded many organisations including Demos, Uprising, Studio Schools, SIX, Action for Happiness and Maslaha.

-From 2015-2018 Geoff will be a senior visiting scholar at Harvard University, in the Ash Center at the Kennedy School.
+From 2015-2018 Geoff has a role as senior visiting scholar at Harvard University, in the Ash Center at the Kennedy School.

-His recent books include The Art of Public Strategy - Mobilising Power and Knowledge for the Public Good (OUP, 2008) , Good and Bad Power: the ideals and betrayals of government (Penguin, 2006) and Connexity (Harvard Business Press and Jonathon Cape, 1998).
+His recent books include The Art of Public Strategy - Mobilising Power and Knowledge for the Public Good (OUP, 2008), Good and Bad Power: the ideals and betrayals of government (Penguin, 2006) and Connexity (Harvard Business Press and Jonathon Cape, 1998).
+His latest book The Locust and the Bee was published by Princeton University Press in 2013.
+His next book, on collective intelligence, will be published by Princeton in 2017.
+Read more on some of the ideas Geoff has been involved in over the years.